shannonekj/cluster_computing/Intro_to_Compute.md

 ### Job Schedulers

-In order to carry out commands that are memory intensive we need to use auxillary computers that will not affect the login/head node.
-As a note, sometimes merely copying large files is memory intensive enough that we will need to use other computers!
-To request resources to run our scripts we use job schedulers.
+In order to carry out commands that are memory intensive we need to use auxillary computers that will not affect the login/head node. **NOTE:** sometimes merely copying large files is memory intensive enough that we will need to use computers other than the head node!
+To request resources to run our scripts we use _job schedulers_.
 Job schedulers handle how to allocate the compute cluster's resources to batch job scripts submitted by users.

-There are a number of different flavors of job schedulers specific to the cluster you will use through your institution but they all have the following general structure:
+There are a number of different flavors of job schedulers.
+The job scheduler you will be submitting jobs to is specific to the cluster you are using at your institution but they all have the following general structure:

 ![](https://i.imgur.com/9rSbIxR.png)

 The job scheduler evaulates when resources will be dedicated to a job based on the:
-* job's priority (`-p`)
+* partition & priority (`-p`)
-* group's resources already taken up
+* how much of  the group's resources are already being used
 * requested wall time (`-t`)
 * requested resources
     * memory (`--mem`)